dataminer-site/dataminer-site.github.io/docs/api/python/overview.md

 ### Persistent Storage

 The `duckdb.connect(dbname)` creates a connection to a **persistent** database.
-Any data written to that connection will be persisted, and can be reloaded by reconnecting to the same file, both from Python and from other DuckDB clients.
+Any data written to that connection will be persisted, and can be reloaded by reconnecting to the same file, both from Python and from other DataMiner clients.

 ```python
 import duckdb